Prototype Fast Breeder Reactor: Technical details

 Schematic diagram showing the difference between the loop and pool designs of a liquid metal fast breeder reactor.
 The pool-type has greater thermal inertia to changes in temperature, which therefore gives more time to shut down/SCRAM during a loss of coolant accident situation.

 The reactor is a pool type LMFBR with 1,750 tonnes of sodium as coolant.
-Designed to generate 500 MWe of electrical power, with an operational life of 40 years, it will burn a mixed uranium-plutonium MOX fuel, a mixture of PuO_{2} and UO_{2}.
+Designed to generate 500 MWe of electrical power, with an operational life of 40 years, it will burn a mixed uranium–plutonium MOX fuel, a mixture of PuO_{2} and UO_{2}.
 A fuel burnup of 100 GWd/t is expected.
-The Fuel Fabrication Facility (FFF), under the direction of Bhabha Atomic Research Centre (BARC), Tarapur is responsible for the fuel rods manufacturing.
+The Fuel Fabrication Facility (FFF), under the direction of BARC, Tarapur is responsible for the fuel rods manufacturing.
 FFF comes under "Nuclear Recycle Board" of Bhabha Atomic Research Center and has been responsible for fuel rod manufacturing of various types in the past.
-FFF Tarapur in early 2023 had successfully completed fabrication of 100,000 PFBR fuel elements.
+In his Republic Day address on 26 January 2023, the BARC director reported that FFF Tarapur had fabricated 100,000 fuel elements for PFBR.

 Safety considerations

-The prototype fast breeder reactor has a negative void coefficient, thus ensuring a high level of passive nuclear safety.
-This means that when the reactor overheats (above the boiling point of sodium) the speed of the fission chain reaction decreases, lowering the power level and the temperature.
+The PFBR has positive coolant-void reactivity.
+The fuel Doppler effect and fuel expansion provide negative reactivity feedback as the fuel heats up.

 Similarly, before such a potential positive void condition may form from a complete loss of coolant accident, sufficient coolant flow rates are made possible by the use of conventional pump inertia, alongside multiple inlet-perforations, to prevent the possible accident scenario of a single blockage halting coolant flow.

-The active-safety reactor decay heat removal system consists of four independent coolant circuits of 8MWt capacity each.
-Further active defenses against the positive feedback possibility include two independent SCRAM shutdown systems, designed to shut the fission reactions down effectively within a second, with the remaining decay heat then needing to be cooled for a number of hours by the four independent circuits.
+The passive safety-grade decay heat removal system consists of four independent coolant circuits of 8 MWt capacity each.
+Further active defenses against the positive feedback possibility include two independent SCRAM shutdown systems, designed to shut the fission reactions down effectively within a second.
+After shutdown, the reactor continues to produce decay heat, which its passive heat removal system is designed to remove.

 The fact that the PFBR is cooled by liquid sodium creates additional safety requirements to isolate the coolant from the environment, especially in a loss of coolant accident scenario, since sodium explodes if it comes into contact with water and burns when in contact with air.
 This latter event occurred in the Monju reactor in Japan in 1995.
 Another consideration with the use of sodium as a coolant is the absorption of neutrons to generate the radioactive isotope ^{24}Na, which has a 15-hour half life.